-On Monday, the Green River District Health Department reported 40 new cases of COVID-19 and no new deaths.
+On Wednesday, the Green River District Health Department reported 27 additional COVID-19 cases.

-Of those new cases, 19 are in Daviess County, 12 are in Henderson County, six are in Ohio County, two are in Union County and there is one new case in Webster County.
+Of those new cases, 17 are in Daviess County, six are in Henderson County, two are in McLean County, and there is one new case in both Hancock and Union counties.

 Here are the all-time totals of confirmed positive cases and deaths in our area of Kentucky:

 - Daviess Co. - 9,922 cases, 174 deaths, 8,970 recovered